Slow the Flow to the Calow at Grassmoor Country Park

 We have set up 4 posts in the park where we are asking people to take photos during their visits throughout the year and in different weather conditions (especially when wet!) so that we can monitor how the new features function and the changes they bring to the landscape over the next few years.
-Photos taken before the work is carried out will act as a baseline that we can compare future photos to once the new features are put in.
 The post locations can be found on the Photo Locations map below.
-Phones/cameras are placed on top of the posts pointing in the directions indicated by black arrows (in some locations there will be more than one direction for multiple view points) and photos sent to us at [email protected].
+Phones/cameras are placed on top of the posts pointing in the directions indicated by black arrows (in some locations there will be more than one direction for multiple view points) and photos can then be sent to us at [email protected].

 We have been carrying out vegetation surveys in the park with the help of volunteers so that we can monitor changes as a result of the project.
 These take place in the summer and all training is provided.
 If you’d be keen to get involved with future surveys, do get in touch!